async-labs/builderbook/README.md

 Quickly deploy to your own domain using [Zeit Now](https://zeit.co/now).

 - **MIT License**</br>
-This web app is free and open-source under the MIT License.
+This web app is free and open source under the MIT License.

 - **Transactional Emails**</br>
 Integrated with AWS SES to send customized transactional emails to subscribers and customers.